-Members of staff have the power to use reasonable force to prevent pupils committing an offence, injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom.
+Members of staff have the power to use planned physical intervention to prevent pupils committing an offence, injuring themselves or others, or damaging property, and to maintain good order and discipline in the classroom.
 (See DfE guidance, July 2013).

-Please refer to the school's policy on physical restraint.
+Please refer to the school's touch guidance policy.

-An Incident Record is completed: Use of Reasonable Force to Control or Restrain Pupils (See Appendix B) and communicated to the Head teacher or Deputy Head teacher.
+An Incident Record is completed on CPOMs: Use of Reasonable Force to Control or Restrain Pupils and communicated to the Headteacher or Deputy Headteacher.